neilcaruana/.netcorereverseproxy/README.md

 # .NET Core Reverse Proxy
-This project implements a simple yet powerful reverse proxy in .NET, designed to forward requests from clients to other servers and return responses back to the clients.
+This project implements a lightweight reverse proxy in .NET 8, designed to forward requests from clients to other servers and return responses back to the clients.
 It supports both HTTP and HTTPS traffic, provides basic logging capabilities, and can be easily extended for more advanced scenarios such as load balancing, request modification, and more.

 ## Features
 * HTTP and HTTPS Support: Forward HTTP and HTTPS requests transparently.